 It was already dark out as I crept back into my house.
 Trent was eating dinner and my parents were upstairs.
 I threw his football back to him, and started heading into the living room.
 What the hell just happened?
 I was honestly really confused...

-"Why were you out so late?"
+"Why did you take so long?"
 Trent asked.

 "Shut up.
 Be grateful I got the ball,"